zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

 **Native POSIX port**
   Supports running Zephyr as a Linux application with support for various subsystems and networking.

-**Extensive suite of Kernel services**
-   Zephyr offers a number of familiar services for development:

-   * *Multi-threading Services* for cooperative, priority-based, non-preemptive, and preemptive threads with optional round robin time-slicing.
-Includes pthreads compatible API support.

-   * *Interrupt Services* for compile-time registration of interrupt handlers.

-   * *Memory Allocation Services* for dynamic allocation and freeing of fixed-size or variable-size memory blocks.

-   * *Inter-thread Synchronization Services* for binary semaphores, counting semaphores, and mutex semaphores.

-   * *Inter-thread Data Passing Services* for basic message queues, enhanced message queues, and byte streams.

-   * *Power Management Services* such as tickless idle and an advanced idling infrastructure.

 .. include:: ../../README.rst